Local construction of knotted screw dislocations in smectic liquid crystals: Any link transverse to the layers

 \subsection{A first isotopy: finitely many tangency points}

-Fix $M$ to be an oriented closed three-manifold, a rational open book decomposition $(B,\pi)$, and an arbitrary link $L\subset M$.
+Fix $M$ to be an oriented closed three-manifold (the case of a manifold with boundary is analogous), a rational open book decomposition $(B,\pi)$, and an arbitrary link $L\subset M$.
 Up to slightly deforming $L$, we might assume that it does not intersect $B$.
 In particular, there is a small enough toroidal neighborhood $U$ of $B$ such that $L\cap U =\emptyset$.
-Here $U$ is a finite disjoint union of domains diffeomorphic to $D^2\times S^1$, and the core of these solid tori are the connected components of $B$.
+Here $U$ is a finite disjoint union of domains diffeomorphic to a solid torus $D^2\times S^1$, and the cores of these solid tori are the connected components of $B$.
 The set $M\setminus U$ is a fibration over $S^1$, with fiber a compact surface $\Sigma$ with boundary.
 Equivalently, we have

 where $\Sigma\times \{0\}$ is identified with $\Sigma \times \{1\}$ via some homeomorphism $\varphi: \Sigma \longrightarrow \Sigma$ known as the monodromy of the open book.
 Contrary to standard open books, the monodromy near the boundary components is not necessarily the identity, and can instead be a rotation in the circle component of the annular neighborhood of a boundary component, and even identify different boundary collar neighborhoods.
-However, for each boundary component, some power of the monodromy restricts as the identity to a collar neighborhood of that component. \\
+However, for each boundary component, some power of the monodromy is the identity in a collar neighborhood of that component. \\